-The reason is not necessarily rooted in some character flaw as much it’s a combination of factors, such as genetic predisposition, sociological impact, and exposure.
+The reason is not necessarily rooted in some character flaw as much as it’s a combination of factors, such as genetic predisposition, sociological impact, and exposure.

 According to Dr. Robert Lefever, men tend to have an ingrained need to demonstrate bravado.

-Now, the desire to “show off” is not passed down in birth to men, Dr. Lefever argues, but it’s instilled in boys as they grow up.
+Now, the desire to “show off” is not passed down at birth to men, Dr. Lefever argues, but it’s instilled in boys as they grow up.
 Risk-taking is also considered an important part of male culture, and men tend to be particularly proud of it.